 - <progress> — used to represent the progress of a task.
 It can be used to track the progress of a user through a process, or the progress of a task that is being completed.

-- <output> used to represent the result of a calculation, or the result of a user action.
+- <output> is used to represent the result of a calculation or the result of a user action.
 Output can be used to display the results of a user action, or to display the results of a calculation.

 - <keygen> — used to generate a key for use in encryption.
 Keygen can also be used to generate a key for use in a digital signature.

 Pseudo-classes are keywords that are added to selectors to specify a unique state of the chosen element(s).
 For example: hover can be used to apply a style to an element when the user hovers over it with the mouse.